shoeffner/mthesis/src/models_and_methods.md

 orientation of $(0, 0, 0)$.
 But by estimating the head pose in terms of the camera coordinate system, it is possible to derive the camera location, which in turn is fix in relation to the screen.
-So by knowing the camera location, the screen corners needed to solve @eq:matrix-intersection can be found by following the steps in @sec:calculation-of-screen-corners.
+So by knowing the camera location, the screen corners can be found and used to detect gaze points on the screen.

 \widefn